Prey for the Devil: Reception

 In the United States and Canada, Prey for the Devil was released alongside the wide expansions of Tár and Till, and was projected to gross $7–8 million from 2,980 theaters in its opening weekend.
 The film made $2.8 million on its first day, including $660,000 from Thursday night previews.
 It went on to debut to $7.2 million, finishing third at the box office.
 In its second weekend the film dropped 46% to $3.9 million, finishing in fifth.

 Critical response

-On the review aggregator website Rotten Tomatoes, 17% of 35 critics' reviews are positive, with an average rating of 4.2/10.
-The website's consensus reads, "There's no dearth of possession stories within the genre, and potboiler Prey for the Devil may leave completists needing a truly horrific — or at least fun — exorcist palate cleanser."
-Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on five critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those at PostTrak gave it a 64% overall positive score (including an average 2.5 out of 5 stars).
+Leigh Monson of The A.V.
+Club gave the film a D grade, writing, "Its dominant thematic threads are at war with one another, shambling around as one story wears the flesh and appearance of another, leaving neither premise wholly intact in a film with the meat stripped from its bones."
+The South China Morning Posts James Marsh gave it 1/5 stars, saying it "seems content to congregate crowds of stern-faced priests around a shrieking bedridden child and have them spout erroneous incantations for 90 minutes.
+Even with the most forgiving of horror fans, it doesn't have a hope in hell."
+A.A.
+Dowd of the Houston Chronicle called the film "a piously dull and scare-free addition to the ever-growing canon of Exorcist wannabes" and "just another regurgitation of yesterday's devout scare tactics, spewing diet 'Exorcism' clichés as freely as Linda Blair once painted the walls in pea soup."

+Dennis Harvey of Variety was more positive, writing, "even if it falls short of being particularly memorable or scary, this is a decently entertaining possession potboiler."